Things to Do in the Yarra Valley on a Whirlwind Day Out

 One of the more popular destinations for a day trip, is the Yarra Valley.
 At just over an hour’s drive from the heart of Melbourne, it’s well worth making a trip out there if you fancy a bit of a city break.

 For the purpose of this post, I’m going to concentrate on the town of Healesville and surrounds.
 If you like good food, fancy yourself a connoisseur of fine wines, enjoy nature or really just like getting out of the house, then this is the destination for you.
 And if wine is indeed your thing, check out this list of wine regions in Australia.

-Here are some things to do in Healesville, which you can easily pack into a single day.
+Here are some things to do in the Yarra Valley and specifically Healesville, which you can easily pack into a single day.